-- Blog posts and articles should talk about a financial issue you have faced—and how you dealt with it.
+- Preferably, articles should talk about a financial issue you have faced—and how you dealt with it.
 You may not have credibility as a financial guru.
 But if you write about an issue that you personally have grappled with, you’ll have instant credibility simply because you’ve experienced it.
 Uncomfortable discussing your own finances?
 HumbleDollar isn’t the right venue for your writing.

-- Articles typically run 700 or 800 words, while blog posts are around 300 words.
+- Articles typically run 700 to 1,000 words, while blog posts are around 300 to 600 words.
 Expect to be edited and perhaps heavily edited.
 But fear not: Nothing will appear until you’ve had a chance to review it.

 - Want to be edited less heavily?
 Check out our style guide.

 - HumbleDollar no longer offers payment to those who write for the site.
 Sorry.